-I am sure you’re wondering how you can be more successful at keeping your new year’s resolutions, and the truth is that it doesn’t have to be that hard.
-Follow these top tips for keeping your new year’s resolutions, they really do work!
+I am sure you’re wondering how you can be more successful at keeping your New Year’s resolutions, and the truth is that it doesn’t have to be that hard.
+Follow these top tips for keeping your New Year’s resolutions, they really do work!

 1. Pick only one resolution to focus on

 When choosing a new year’s resolution, focus on just one thing to conquer.
 There’s no way that you can commit to saving more money, losing weight, eating healthier, quit smoking, paying off debt, become more social, travel more, and go back to school ALL AT ONCE!

 2. Have a plan of action for your goals for the new year

 How are you going to find the extra money to pay off the debt?
 Budget better?
 Will you start a side hustle?
 What’s going to stop you from driving through fast-food restaurants?
 Meal planning?
 What would it take for you to be able to travel more?
 Better research?
 Going with a group?
 A monthly money-saving plan?

 3. Take the time to make time for your resolution

 To help keep your resolution for the new year, create a schedule that you can commit to – this could be a budget, a college degree planning outline, or a weekly exercise plan – lifestyle changes need one!
 Write your plan down and keep it in plain view so that you see it every single day.
 Checklists help with this.

-4. Be realistic, track your progress
+4. Be realistic when making new year resolutions & track your progress

 Starting a million-dollar grossing company in the first 6 months of the year is highly unlikely, as is losing an immediate 50 pounds when you’ve just started working out last week, or saving $2,000 in a month when you make $2,000 per month.
 Patience and realism, people!

 Along with having realistic goals, you should also be tracking your progress as you go.
 Write down your accomplishments each week, such as your weight at the end of the month, your debts going down after making payments, or your savings balance after each deposit.

 5. Hold yourself accountable, expect some failure, and don’t give up!

 A very important part of successfully keeping your new year’s resolution is accountability.
 You’ve got to make sure you’re not regressing back to what you’re trying to get away from.

 It can definitely be hard not to grab a sugary snack at a party, spend more than we’ve budgeted for the month, and even just get out of the house to go to the gym on a cold day.

 What are your resolutions this year?

 So, what do you say?
 I truly think that if you pick just one resolution, you can totally make it happen.
 I definitely want to up my savings account balances this year, and I am glad to be able to have a plan to do so.
-Good luck and have a wonderful, prosperous new year!